 What is a “natural” medicine and how does it differ from prescription and over-the counter (OTC) medications?
 Medicines are chemicals that change how the body functions, such as lowering blood pressure or blood sugar.
 These chemicals may produce beneficial or harmful effects.
-Prescription and OTC drugs are "cleaned up" chemicals whose ingredients, benefits, and possible side effects have been examined very closely.
+Prescription and OTC drugs are chemicals whose ingredients, benefits, and possible side effects have been examined very closely.

 Herbal medicines are chemicals taken from plants.
 The chemicals contain the herbal medication, but also includes many other chemicals whose actions are unknown.
 It is no more “natural” to swallow a mixture of plant chemicals than to swallow a single chemical: a drug is a drug.
-In fact, there is no scientific evidence for advertising claims that natural remedies are gentler and safer than conventional medications.
+In fact, there is minimal or no scientific evidence for advertising claims that natural remedies are gentler and safer than conventional medications.

 A placebo is a chemical that should have no effect on specific symptoms.
 Typically people will speak of a “sugar pill” which is another term for placebo.
 When a new drug is being studied, half the people in the trial take the drug and the other half of the people takes the placebo (which again should have no effect at all for their symptoms).
 The study then evaluates which people have improvement in their symptoms.
 In general, about 30 - 40% of the people taking the placebo report improvement in their symptoms.
 We think this is because the people trust their doctors and expect to improve after starting a new medication.
 Many medications were thought to be helpful until studied against a placebo and the results revealed the medications had no specific benefit.